OhioMathTeacher/docminer/docs/AUDIO_GENERATION_GUIDE.md

 **Voice:** Professor Todd
 **Text to paste:**
 ```
-Your analysis gets converted to both JSON and Markdown formats, then uploaded to the research-buddy repository under the training_reports folder.
+Your analysis gets converted to both JSON and Markdown formats, then uploaded to the docminer repository under the training_reports folder.
 ```

 ### File: `scene7_buddy_02.mp3`
-**Voice:** Research Buddy
+**Voice:** DocMiner
 **Text to paste:**
 ```
 The filename includes your name, the paper title, your judgment, and a timestamp.
 For example: Maya_Armstrong_positive_20251010.json